 Think about ways you can share your knowledge and expertise via an online course.
 You can offer courses at a discount to start to show the value and convenience of online learning.
 You may be surprised how easy and profitable the process actually is.

 It gives you the power to manage Zoom Meetings, check reports, and create users from your WordPress dashboard.
 So while security concerns are in the news, I'm not worried that the information I share is not specific or sensitive data.
 (That is unless you want to learn about WordPress.)

 Now is not the time to stay as is or plan on going back to business as usual.
 As difficult as this is, the survivors are going to those that lead, morph and adapt.
 Here are two websites with tons of information for small businesses to take advantage of:

-- GoDaddy’s OpenWeStand Initiative: is for anyone who is keeping the economic health of small business top of mind in this challenging time.
+- GoDaddy's OpenWeStand Initiative: is for anyone who keeps the economic health of small businesses top of mind in this challenging time.
 It’s for shop owners minding their customers’ and employees’ safety — and for everyone who stands with small business.

-Business as we know it is changing and will most likely will remain changed even after this passes.
-While thinking about how you are going to get through this, it is wise to start laying the groundwork for how you will run your business in the post-COVID world.
+Business as we know it is changing and will most likely remain changed even after this passes.
+While thinking about how you will get through this, it is wise to start laying the groundwork for how you will run your business in the post-COVID world.

 At your service,